aquasecurity/tracee/docs/docs/traceectl/commands/stream.md

 # Stream Command Usage

-The `stream` command in **TraceeCtl** allows users to stream events directly from Tracee in real time.
+The `stream` command in **traceectl** allows users to stream events directly from Tracee in real time.
 This command provides flexible output formats for better integration and readability.

 ## Usage